Who we are?

 The Neurological Alliance is a coalition of more than 80 organisations.
 We work together to improve services for people with neurological conditions.
 This work brings us into contact with people with neurological conditions and their carers, policy makers, people who design and deliver health services, health care and other professionals, voluntary organisations, the pharmaceutical industry and others in the health and care sector in England.

 We want to maintain the trust and confidence of everyone who we work with and take great care to preserve your privacy and safeguard any personal details you give to us – both online and offline.
 This privacy notice explains how and why we collect your personal information, how we use it and how we keep it secure.
-We follow the requirements of the Data Protection Act 2018, and the six principles of the General Data Protection Regulations 2016.
+We follow the requirements of the Data Protection Act 2018, and the seven principles of the General Data Protection Regulations 2016.

 By using our website or providing us with your personal information you are agreeing to this notice.